ControlAudio: Tackling Text-Guided, Timing-Indicated and Intelligible Audio Generation via Progressive Diffusion Modeling: Experiments

 \subsection{Main Results}

-\textbf{Timing-Controlled Audio Generation.} We compare ControlAudio with several state-of-the-art TTA models, including AudioLDM~\cite{liu2023audioldm}, AudioLDM 2~\cite{liu2024audioldm}, Tango~\cite{ghosal2023text}, and our in-house implementation of Stable Audio~\cite{evans2024fast,evans2024long,evans2025stable}.
-We also include models that incorporate explicit temporal conditioning signals, such as MC-Diffusion~\cite{guo2024audio} and AudioComposer~\cite{wang2025audiocomposer}, as well as the training-free baselines TG-Diff~\cite{du2024controllable} and FreeAudio~\cite{jiang2025freeaudio}.
-TG-Diff reports both timing and audio quality metrics under a training-free framework but relies on a different sound event detection model~\cite{turpault2019sound} compared to other baselines.
-Control-Condition-to-Audio (CCTA) is a baseline variant of MC-Diffusion that uses only control conditions without textual input, while Tango + LControl is an AudioComposer variant built on Tango with language-based temporal control.
-In terms of efficiency, we measure the real-time factor (RTF)~\cite{liu2024audiolcm,liu2024flashaudio} for all models on a single NVIDIA A800 GPU.
-As shown in Table~\ref{tab:timing}, ControlAudio achieves competitive or superior temporal alignment compared to existing methods, while significantly improving audio generation quality in both objective and subjective metrics, and does so without introducing additional inference overhead compared to baseline models.
+\textbf{Timing-Controlled Audio Generation.} We compare ControlAudio with several state-of-the-art TTA models, including AudioLDM~\cite{liu2023audioldm}, AudioLDM 2~\cite{liu2024audioldm}, Tango~\cite{ghosal2023text}, and our in-house version of Stable Audio~\cite{evans2024fast,evans2024long,evans2025stable}.
+We further include methods with explicit temporal conditioning, such as MC-Diffusion~\cite{guo2024audio} and AudioComposer~\cite{wang2025audiocomposer}, as well as training-free baselines TG-Diff~\cite{du2024controllable} and FreeAudio~\cite{jiang2025freeaudio}, covering a broad range of paradigms for controllable TTA generation.
+TG-Diff reports both timing and audio quality metrics under a training-free framework, but relies on a different sound event detection model~\cite{turpault2019sound} from other baselines.
+CCTA is a variant of MC-Diffusion that uses only control conditions without textual input, while Tango + LControl extends Tango with language-based temporal control.
+For AudioComposer, we use its publicly available Small variant for evaluation.
+We evaluate all methods from three perspectives: temporal alignment, audio quality, and efficiency.
+For efficiency, we measure the real-time factor (RTF)~\cite{liu2024audiolcm,liu2024flashaudio} on a single NVIDIA A800 GPU.
+As shown in Table~\ref{tab:timing}, ControlAudio achieves competitive or superior temporal alignment compared to existing methods, while consistently improving audio quality in both objective and subjective metrics.
+A detailed category-wise breakdown on AudioCondition is provided in Appendix~\ref{app:audiocondition_details}, reporting Eb and At metrics across different event categories.
+Importantly, these improvements are achieved without introducing additional inference overhead, demonstrating a favorable trade-off between controllability, quality, and efficiency.